Hysterosalpingography: Procedure

 Either high osmolar contrast material (HOCM) or low osmolar contrast material (LOCM) can be used.
 10 to 20 ml of LOCM can be used at a concentration of 270 to 300 mg/ml.
 The contrast media should be prewarmed to room temperature before administered into the cervix, so as to prevent spasm of fallopian tubes.
 5Fr to 7Fr hysterosalpingogram balloon catheter can be used.
 Margolin HSG cannula is used if the cervix is narrow or stenosed.
 HSG appointment is usually made during the 4th to 10th days of regular menstrual cycle (follicular phase).
-The subject should not undergone any sexual intercourse before HSG.
+The subject should not have undergone any sexual intercourse before HSG.
 Anxious subjects may need painkillers or other medications.
 Informed consent should be taken before the procedure.

 The subject lies down on table in supine position with legs flexed and abducted.
 Vulva is cleaned with chlorhexidine or normal saline.
 A speculum is inserted to the vagina with the help of sterile jelly, and the cervix is exposed.
 The cervical opening is identified using a bright light.
 The HSG catheter is then inserted into the cervical canal.
 Occasionally, Vulsellum forceps may be used to hold the cervical lips open.
 If cervical weakness is suspected, the catheter should be left inside the lower cervical canal.
 Air bubbles should be expelled from the syringe and the catheter, otherwise it will cause confusion of interpretations on HSG.
 Contrast medium is injected slowly into the uterine cavity with intermittent fluoroscopic screening.
 If there are no spills from bilateral fallopian tubes bilaterally, intravenous buscopan and glucagon can be given to relieve spasm of fallopian tubes.
 Opiates should not be given, as it may increase pain because of increased smooth muscle contractions.

 The procedure involves x-rays (fluoroscopy).
 Images are taken to demonstrate the filling of endometrial cavity, which shows full view of the fallopian tubes demonstrating the spillage of contrast material into peritoneum, the extent of the block if no spillage is present, or a delayed view in the case of abnormal cavities (locule) within.
 Subject may have vaginal spotting for one to two days, accompanied with pain that may persist for up to two weeks.
 Some medical centres routinely give prophylactic antibiotics before subject is allowed home.

 Complications

 Possible complications of the procedure include infection, allergic reactions to the materials used, intravasation of the contrast material, pain during the procedure, nausea, vomiting, and headache.
-Some subjects may develop neurogenic shock during the inflation of balloon in the cervical canal.
+Some subjects may develop vasovagal syncope during the inflation of balloon in the cervical canal.

 History

-For the first HSG, Carey used collergol in 1914.
+For the first HSG, Carey used collargol in 1914.
 Lipiodol was introduced by Sicard and Forestier in 1924, and remained a popular contrast medium for many decades.
 Later, water-soluble contrast material was generally preferred as it avoided the possible complication of oil embolism.